kyverno/website/content/en/docs/Monitoring/admission-review-latency.md

 ---
-title: Admission Review Latency
+title: "Admission Review Latency"
+description: >
-description: This metric can be used to track the end-to-end latencies associated with the entire individual admission review, corresponding to the incoming resource request triggering a bunch of policies and rules.
+    This metric can be used to track the end-to-end latencies associated with the entire individual admission review, corresponding to the incoming resource request triggering a bunch of policies and rules.
 weight: 40
 ---